ph00lt0/blocklist/README.md

-# Blocklist for Adguard Home and Ublock Origin
+# Blocklist for Adguard Home and uBlock Origin

 Blocklist of analytics and annoyances found by my own research.
 Blocks:
 - Stats and analytics (including privacy preserving ones)